Kenhasteandersen/NUMmodel/README.md

 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
 There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
 #### Top-level matlab routines
-These routines run a simulation and returns the results in a `sim` structure.
-All units are in micro gC/l (or micro gN/l).
-Units of light are micro mol photons per m2 per second:
+These routines run a simulation and returns the results in a `sim` structure:

 * `baserunChemostat(mAdult)`.
 Runs a chemostat version of the model and plots the output.
 The argument is the adult body masses of copepods (in micro gram carbon) - send in an empty list to run only with unicellular plankton.
 * `baserunChemostatEuler(mAdult)`.
 Uses the Fortran library and simple Euler time-stepping.
 * `baserunGlobal()`.
 Runs a global simulation with only generalists.
 It uses transport matrices which must be downloaded separately and placed in the directory `TMs`.
-Tranport matrices must be downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg).
+Transport matrices must be downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg).
 * `baserunWatercolumn`.
-Run a watercolumn extracted from a transport matrix.
+Runs a watercolumn extracted from a transport matrix at a specific location.

+All units are in micro gC/l (or micro gN/l for nutrient concentration).
+Units of light are micro mol photons per m2 per second.

 #### Medium-level matlab routines
 The routines operates with two basic structures: a *parameter* structure and a *simulation* structure.
 The parameter structure contains all parameters needed for a simulation.
 The simulation structure contains all the output, which can be used for analysis or for plotting.